Keefe Bruyette lifts Deutsche Bank Aktiengesellschaft [DB] price estimate. Who else is bullish?

 Trading performance analysis for DB stock

-Deutsche Bank Aktiengesellschaft [DB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.06.
-With this latest performance, DB shares dropped by -11.74% in over the last four-week period, additionally plugging by 17.43% over the last 6 months – not to mention a rise of 39.04% in the past year of trading.
+Deutsche Bank Aktiengesellschaft [DB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.85.
+With this latest performance, DB shares dropped by -13.12% in over the last four-week period, additionally plugging by 17.16% over the last 6 months – not to mention a rise of 38.58% in the past year of trading.

 Deutsche Bank Aktiengesellschaft [DB]: A deeper dive into fundamental analysis